-Contents What is a Contingent Decision?
+What is a Contingent Decision?
 3 What are the types of Contingent Decisions?
-3 Important information about Contingent Decisions for Opted-Out Service 3 Periods of service that can be considered for re-instatement of Opted-Out Service 3 Re-instatement of Opted Out Service 3 1987 Legacy Scheme 3 2006 Legacy Scheme 3 Service after 1 April 2022 4 Opt-Out after 30 years' service 4 Changing your mind about your election 4 Important information about Contingent Decisions for Honoraria 4 Periods that can be considered for an Honoraria Contingent Decision 4 Important information about Contingent Decisions for Additional Service 5 Conditions that need to be met for an Additional Service Contingent Decision claim 5 When can I make a Contingent Decision claim?
-5 How do I make a Contingent Decision claim?
-6 What are the timescales to make a Contingent Decision claim?
-6 What information will I be sent to make my Contingent Decision election?
-7 How will I make my election for a Contingent Decision?
-8 How will any monies due be paid?
-8 What can I do if I've not heard anything about my case?
-8 What can I do if my Contingent Decision claim is declined?
-8
+3 A: Opted-Out Service Contingent Decision important information 4 Periods of service that can be considered for re-instatement of Opted-Out Service 4 Re-instatement of Opted Out Service 4 1987 Legacy Scheme 4 2006 Legacy Scheme 4 Service after 1 April 2022 4 Opt-Out after 30 years' service 4 Changing your mind about your election 5 B: Honoraria Contingent Decision important information 5 Periods that can be considered for an Honoraria Contingent Decision 5 C: Additional Service Contingent Decision important information 5 Conditions that need to be met for an Additional Service Contingent Decision claim D: Transfers Contingent Decision important information 6 Conditions that need to be met for a Transfer In Contingent Decision claim 6 Conditions that need to be met to revisit a previous transfer (in or out) Contingent Decision claim 6 When can I make a Contingent Decision claim?
+6 How do I make a Contingent Decision claim?
+7 What are the timescales to make a Contingent Decision claim?
+8 What information will I be sent to make my Contingent Decision election?
+9 How will I make my election for a Contingent Decision?
+9 How will any monies due be paid?
+9 What can I do if I've not heard anything about my case? .10 What can I do if my Contingent Decision claim is declined? .10 Legislation 11 Disclaimer